 In contrast, the lowest rates were found in Africa, where the diet is more based on beans and vegetables.
 In fact, one study that changing from a diet rich in fats and red meats to a traditional African one can reduce incidence of colon cancer.
 In African Americans who changed their diet as indicated, biologic markers revealed a decrease risk of disease after 2 weeks.
 African Americans are approximately 100 times more likely to develop colorectal cancer than rural Africans.
 The difference is thought to be mainly due to diet.
 The reverse was also observed when rural Africans were fed a westernized diet.
 They appeared to have an increase in risk based on biologic markers.
 In this study, diet seems to play a key role in the development of colorectal cancer and the fact that it is possible to change risk factors through dietary changes.

 In the US, according to the CDC, over 50,000 patients died from colorectal cancer in 2103.
 And another 136,119 people were newly diagnosed in that same year.
-The incidence tends to vary by race and ethnicity as demonstrated in the charts below:
+The incidence tends to vary by race and ethnicity.

 The western diet and lifestyle have shown to possess many risk factors that are conducive to the development of colorectal cancer.
 Changeable risk factors include: being overweight or obese, physical inactivity, a diet rich in fats and red meats, smoking and heavy alcohol use.
 Risk factors that are not modifiable include older age, a history of colorectal polyps, a family history of colorectal cancer or adenomatous polyps, racial/ethnic background, having type 2 diabetes or an inherited genetic defect.
 Inherited syndromes that increase the risk of colorectal cancer include familial adenomatous polyposis, Gardner Syndrome, Lynch Syndrome, Turcot Syndrome, Peutz-Jergher’s Syndrome, and MUTHY Polyposis Syndrome.